hesamzakerirad/laravel-flashlight/README.md

 Note that by default Flashlight **is** enabled.

 ### Driver Option
 There are a number of drivers you can choose to log the incoming requests to your application.
 You could choose `file` or `database` which will respectively store log records in a local file or a database table.
+You can change the driver by editing `driver` key inside `flashlight.php` config file under `App/config`.

 ```php
 'driver' => 'file'